MansMeg/IntroML/README.md

 Students should return the computer assignments no later than **Sunday 23.59 each week**.
 A second possibility to turn in assignments is possible at the end of the course.
 For a detailed list of deadlines, see the [rough course plan](https://docs.google.com/spreadsheets/d/1HC_QN2mCq9bkCPzmkP8RaR3RokFQCWo9oPuU7rFyR8Y/edit?usp=sharing).

-After the last (second) possible time to turn in the assignment no more chances will be given.
+There are two complementary turn-ins of assignments, the last day of the course and roughly 2-4 weeks after the course ends.
+After the last possible time to turn in the assignment no more chances will be given.
 In this case, you will be failed on the course and you will need to retake the course next year.

 Each assignment will be graded and evaluated within 10 working days.